Francis Emanuel Shober

-Francis Emanuel Shober (October 24, 1860 – October 7, 1919) was an American educator, newspaperman, and religious leader who served one term as a U.S. Representative from New York from 1903 to 1905.
+Francis Emanuel Shober (October 24, 1860 – October 7, 1919) was an American politician, educator, newspaperman, and religious leader who served one term as a U.S. Representative from New York from 1903 to 1905.
 He was the son of Francis Edwin Shober.

 Biography

 Born in Salisbury, North Carolina, Shober studied under private tutors.

 He was graduated from St. Stephen's College, Annandale, New York, in 1880.

 He engaged in ministerial and educational work in Dutchess County, New York.

 Reporter on the News-Press of Poughkeepsie.

 Pastor of St. John's Episcopal Church at Barrytown, New York from 1880 to 1891.

 He was editor of the Rockaway Journal at Far Rockaway, New York.

 He served as member of the editorial staff of the New York World.

 Congress

 Shober was elected as a Democrat to the Fifty-eighth Congress (March 4, 1903 – March 3, 1905).

 He was an unsuccessful candidate for renomination in 1904.

 Deputy tax appraiser of the State of New York in 1907 and 1908.